Sylvia Perez: Career in Chicago

-Other ventures and personal

 After leaving ABC7, Perez formed her own production company, Sylvia Perez Productions, where she offers video training, media coaching and other media services to non-profits around the Chicago area.

+Personal life

-Perez currently resides in the suburbs of Chicago with her husband Daniel Blasdell.
+Perez is the youngest of five children, and an "army brat."
+She currently resides in the suburbs of Chicago with her husband Daniel Blasdell.
 In March 2016, Perez put her Hinsdale, Illinois mansion back on the market for $1.95 million dollars, previously selling the property for $2.4 million in 2013.
 Perez purchased the home in 2006.